 Last week, three separate yet fundamentally unifiable stories broke.
 And for once, not one of those stories directly involved President Trump.

-Just that alone is an achievement; if Trump has learned anything during his tenure, it’s that the best week is not one in which he is the main focus of the news cycle, but one in which his rivals exemplify their insanity and immorality and steal the spotlight.
+Just that alone is an achievement; if Trump has learned anything during his tenure, it’s that a good week for him is not one where he is the main focus of the news cycle, but one where his rivals exemplify their insanity and immorality in brimming, media-focused demonstrations.

-The first of these stories broke on Sunday evening, in which it was announced that Howard Schultz, the ex-Starbucks CEO, will run in the next presidential election as an independent.
-This immediately plagued Democrats with worry, as Schultz’s announcement drew parallels to the 2000 presidential election — in which it’s arguable that then-independent candidate Ralph Nader — who ran as an independent — allowed then-candidate George W. Bush to win due to Nader splitting the vote among left-leaners.
+The first of these stories broke on Sunday evening, when it was announced that Howard Schultz, the ex-Starbucks CEO, will run in the next presidential election as an independent.
+This immediately plagued Democrats with worry, as Schultz’s announcement drew parallels to the 2000 presidential election, in which it’s arguable that then-candidate Ralph Nader — who ran as an independent — allowed then-candidate George W. Bush to win, preventing a Democrat from taking office.

-In his 60 Minutes interview, Schultz criticized both parties, saying that “both parties are consistently not doing what’s necessary on behalf of the American people.”
+In his 60 Minutes interview, Schultz criticized both parties, remarking that “both parties are consistently not doing what’s necessary on behalf of the American people.”

-Immediately after the announcement, Democrats responded angrily to the possibility of Schultz splitting the vote and allowing Trump to be re-elected.
-Democrat Julian Castro — who announced he’s running in 2020 — spoke about this plausibility, saying in an interview on CNN that Schultz running “would provide Donald Trump with his best hope of getting re-elected.”
+Immediately after his announcement, Democrats responded through paroxysms of anger to the possibility of Schultz splitting the electorate and allowing Trump to be re-elected.
+Julian Castro — a Democrat running in 2020 — spoke about this plausibility, saying in an interview with CNN that Schultz’s candidacy “would provide Donald Trump with his best hope of getting re-elected.”

 Then came Virginia.
-Following New York’s newest law which legalized abortion up until birth so long as the mother can convince the doctor that the abortion is “necessary” to protect her health — which includes and is not limited to emotional well-being –, Virginia followed suit, proposing a bill that would allow the murder of a born infant if the baby had “severe fetal abnormalities,” according to the Governor of Virginia’s spokeswoman.
+Following New York’s newest law that legalized abortion up until birth, Virginia’s House of Delegates followed suit, proposing a bill that would allow the murder of a born infant if the baby had “severe fetal abnormalities,” according to the Governor of Virginia’s spokeswoman.

 Fortunately, the abortion bill did not pass.

-While Virginia was already in the limelight, the third damaging story for the Democrats surfaced.
-On Friday, a photo emerged of the Governor of Virginia, Democrat Ralph Northam, who just days before admitted he supported the abortion of infants following their birth.
-The photo, originating from a page dedicated to him in his medical-school yearbook, depicts two men — one dressed in a Ku Klux Klan costume while the other is shown wearing “blackface.”
-To make matters worse, a separate page in the yearbook writes that Northam’s nickname to be “coonman,” a presumably racist epithet.
+While Virginia was already in the limelight, the third disclosing story surfaced.
+On Friday, a photo was uncovered believing to feature the Governor of Virginia, Democrat Ralph Northam, in an incredibly racist scenario.
+The picture — originating from a page dedicated to Northam in his medical school yearbook — depicts two men, one dressed in a Ku Klux Klan costume while the other is shown wearing “blackface.”
+To make matters worse, a separate page in the same yearbook notes Northam’s nickname to be “coonman,” a presumably racist epithet.

-Shortly after the bombshell dropped, Northam released a statement, in which he admitted that he was indeed pictured in the photo.
-He did not disclose which racist figure he was in the picture.
+Shortly after the report dropped, Northam released a statement, in which he admitted that he was indeed pictured in the photo.
+He did not disclose which man he was in the picture, however.

-While the aforementioned three stories are separate by definition, they all have something in common: they all exemplify the hypocrisy, the smugness, and the condescension of the Democratic party.
+While the three stories are widely different in size and scope, they miraculously share many common attributes: they all exemplify the hypocrisy, smugness, and condescension of the Democratic Party.

-UPDATE: Shortly after the publication of this article, Governor Northam has, as of 3:40 pm EST on February 2, 2019, denied being in the aforementioned picture, shortly after admitting he was in the picture.
+UPDATE: Following the publication of this article, Governor Northam is now denying he is pictured in the aforementioned photo, shortly after saying he was pictured.